msput86/SecretProject/README.md

 # LoveLocator
-Application that help you find yout love!
+Application that help you find your love!